 The consolidated financial statements have been prepared on a going concern basis.
 The going concern basis of presentation assumes that the Company will continue in operation for the foreseeable future and be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-As at December 31, 2016, the Company had a working capital deficiency of \$3.9 million (December 31, 2015: \$2.1 million deficiency), excluding deferred revenue of \$1.7 million (December 31, 2015: \$1.3 million).
-In addition, the Company has contractual obligations (including \$2.6 million of operating lease payments which are due within the next 12 months).
-Subsequent to the end of 2016, the Company obtained a \$6 million term loan with a \$5 million initial draw which was used to repay the \$3.2 million bridge loan and for working capital purposes.
-The new loan matures on September 15, 2020 (Note 14).
+As at December 31, 2017, the Company had an adjusted working capital deficiency of \$3.7 million (December 31, 2016: \$3.9 million deficiency) excluding deferred revenue of \$1.6 million (December 31, 2016: \$1.7 million) which does not represent a future cash outflow for the Company.
+In addition, the Company has contractual obligations including \$2.5 million of operating lease payments which are due within the next 12 months.
+In March 2017, the Company obtained a \$6 million term loan with a \$5 million initial draw which was used to repay the \$3.2 million bridge loan (Note 14) and for working capital purposes.
+The loan matures on September 15, 2020.
+A repayment of \$2 million was made in December 2017.
+In April 2018, the loan was repaid with the proceeds of a new term loan.

-The Company's ability to continue as a going concern is dependent upon Company's ability to obtain additional sources of capital, complete asset dispositions, or finding other strategic alternatives to settle its liabilities, fund its operations, and meet its commitments until it is in a position to generate sufficient net future cash flows and profitability.
+While management believes that the Company's funds from operations will provide the capital to continue to operate in the short-term, it is dependent upon future financial performance that is subject to financial, business, and other risk factors, including elements beyond the Company's control.
+The Company's ability to continue as a going concern is dependent upon the Company's ability to meet its forecast or obtain additional sources of capital, complete asset dispositions, or to find other strategic alternatives to settle its liabilities, fund its operations, and meet its commitments until it is in a position to generate sufficient net future cash flows and profitability.
 The Company believes that it will be able to meet its cash flow requirements over at least the next 12 months using actions and events described above; however, the outcome of these along with the Company's ability to discharge its liabilities, fund its operations and meet its commitments, cannot be predicted at this time.
 As a result of the uncertainty of completing the above transactions, there is material uncertainty that may cast significant doubt as to the ability of the Company to continue as a going concern.
 These consolidated financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern and, therefore, be required to realize its assets and discharge its liabilities in other than the normal course of business and at amounts different from those reflected in the accompanying consolidated financial statements.